 There’s one more thing I added to my wallet: Plenty of singles

 No, I’m not headed to go make it rain.
 I need money to tip the airport shuttle driver and to leave a tip for housekeeping.
 It’s one of the things I always forget to bring with me.

 I loaded Sharon’s wallet with the cards we’ll be using most this trip:

-- Discover – Ok, you can stop reading here if you want.
-I just wanted us to have a card in case Chase or Citi shuts our cards down as we had happen during a trip to Texas.
+- Discover – OK, you can stop reading here if you want.
+I just wanted us to have a card in case Chase or Citi shuts our cards down as this happened during a trip to Texas.
 Besides that, it will never leave the wallet.

 What do you before you travel?
 Do you need to rearrange your wallet or are a person who carries all of your cards with you all of the time?